 WORLD DOWN SYNDROME DAY

 World Down Syndrome Day on March 21 gives people with Down Syndrome and their advocates a voice and an opportunity to be heard.
 It’s a day where we assemble and organize activities to promote public awareness for the genetic disorder.
-The goal is to educate others of the importance of supporting our friends and family who have directly and indirectly experienced life with the condition.
+The goal is to educate others on the importance of supporting our friends and family who have directly and indirectly experienced life with Down syndrome.

 HOW TO OBSERVE #WorldDownSyndromeDay

 Check to see if your local school is offering any volunteer opportunities in their Integrated Learning Center.
 Join local events or share yours.
 Other ways you can participate include:

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!